10 Biggest Data Breaches in Finance

 Overview of Data Breaches in the Financial Sector

-Data breaches in the financial industry occur when unauthorized parties access, steal, or expose sensitive financial data.
+Bank data breaches in the financial industry occur when unauthorized parties access, steal, or expose sensitive financial data.
 With the rise of digital banking, mobile payments, and online transactions, the attack surface for cybercriminals has widened.

 These breaches often stem from sophisticated cyberattacks, insider threats, or poor cybersecurity practices.